Gravity wave: Atmosphere dynamics on Earth

-In the Earth's atmosphere, gravity waves are a mechanism that produce the transfer of momentum from the troposphere to the stratosphere and mesosphere.
+In the Earth's atmosphere, gravity waves are a mechanism that produces the transfer of momentum from the troposphere to the stratosphere and mesosphere.
 Gravity waves are generated in the troposphere by frontal systems or by airflow over mountains.
 At first, waves propagate through the atmosphere without appreciable change in mean velocity.
 But as the waves reach more rarefied (thin) air at higher altitudes, their amplitude increases, and nonlinear effects cause the waves to break, transferring their momentum to the mean flow.
 This transfer of momentum is responsible for the forcing of the many large-scale dynamical features of the atmosphere.
 For example, this momentum transfer is partly responsible for the driving of the Quasi-Biennial Oscillation, and in the mesosphere, it is thought to be the major driving force of the Semi-Annual Oscillation.
 Thus, this process plays a key role in the dynamics of the middle atmosphere.

 Atmospheric gravity waves reaching ionosphere are responsible for the generation of traveling ionospheric disturbances and could be observed by radars.